molgenis/molgenis-emx2/README.md

 *  implement menu setting so we can standardize menu as a default setting
 *  implement show/hide of columns
 *  implement order of columns in table view,
+*  enable user role based menu visibility
+*  ensure all roles of current user in current schema are returned
+*  upload files directly into postgresql

 ### first
-*  enable user role based menu visibility
+*  test large data
+*  upload and download settings and members (bacisally 'all')
 *  ENSURE PASSWORD IS NOT IN THE LOGS
+*  implement order by in table view, default on lastUpdated
+*  custom roles
+*  long running downloads as jobs
 *  add audit trail
-*  implement order by in table view, default on lastUpdated
-*  default on lastUpdated
-*  bug, if I filter on refback column it fails, must now select reback.other column
-*  upload files directly into postgresql
 *  documentation framework so we can start adding some docs

 ### later
+*  bug, if I filter on refback column it fails, must now select reback.other column
 *  create plugin system for services (todo: isolation? runtime loading?)
 *  known bug: if I set refback for refarray to 'null' then ref is not updated!
-*  performance test
-*  custom roles
 *  user interface for row level security
 *  more filter option s for array types (now only 'equals')
 *  improve error titles and messages
-*  seperate upsert from update
 *  merge Schema and SchemaMetadata and Table and TableMetadata
-*  check that 64char identifier limit doesn't break query aliases that get damn long
 *  column level permissions
 *  flattened result in graphql for tables, including group by
     *  sorting on nested fields in graphql; showing graphql as flat table
     *  csv result field for that flattened result
-*  test and fix the openapi so all the docs just work
 *  Search should work on refback columns
 *  group by
 *  graph mutation next to flat mutation